An end is not an end (nor a beginning)

 Grief?
 A gateway to healing.

-But here’s the truth: an end is not an end, and it sure as hell isn’t a beginning.
+And it sure as hell isn’t a beginning.

 When I left that job, I didn’t leave empty-handed.
-I took the money, the experience, the lessons (and a few petty grudges, if we’re being honest).
-That chapter is still with me.
+I took the money, the experience, the skills, the insight—and yes, a few petty grudges, because I’m human and I remember disrespect better than compliments.
+That chapter didn’t end.
+It simply moved into my bloodstream.
+It enabled the next one.
+It is the next one.

 The same logic applies to love.

-So no. This post isn’t a beginning.
+So no—this isn’t a beginning.

 Because it’s not about closure.